temporalio/temporal-learning/docs/tutorials/go/build-an-ecommerce-app/index.md

 ## Send emails from an Activity

 You can think of Activities as an abstraction for side effects in Temporal.
-[Workflows need to be idempotent functions](https://docs.temporal.io/workflows) to enable Temporal to re-run a Workflow to recreate the Workflow's state.
+[Workflows need to be deterministic functions](https://docs.temporal.io/workflows) to enable Temporal to re-run a Workflow to recreate the Workflow's state.
 Any side effects, like HTTP requests to the Mailgun API, should be in an Activity.

 Create another file named `activities.go` and define a function called `SendAbandonedCartEmail`.